femto-code/Raspberry-Pi-Dashboard/README.md

-# Raspberry Pi Dashboard
+# <div align="center">Raspberry Pi Dashboard</div>

-> View RPi system information and hardware statistics on a webpage in your web browser!
+> <div align="center">View RPi system information and hardware statistics on a webpage in your web browser!
 Written in plain HTML5, CSS3, JavaScript and PHP (backend).
-No extra programs required.
+No extra programs required!</div>

 ![Intro](img/intro.png?raw=true "Components of this project")